NoahBlack012/ecosystem/README.md

 - Type (How much energy the food gives the animal)

 ## Running the simulation
-To run the simulation run *python Sim.py* in the command prompt By default, the simulation starts with 20 animals and repeats for 200 cycles
+To run the simulation run *python Sim.py* in the command prompt.

+By default, the simulation starts with 20 animals and repeats for 200 cycles.

 To change this go to the bottom of the Sim.py file and change the arguments when initializing the sim class.
 The first argument is the initial number of animals, the second is the number of cycles the simulation will repeat for